Natalie's Health

 • Using the fork, pierce the pumpkin skin.
 This will allow the pumpkin to cook faster.

-• Roast, uncovered, for 40-60 minutes, or until pumpkin is fork-tender.
+• Roast, uncovered, for 40-60 minutes or until pumpkin is fork-tender.
 It should be nice and light golden brown when done.
 I like to turn pumpkin halves and roast cut-side up, just to get more of a "roasting" color and flavor.

 • Remove from oven and allow to cool enough to handle.
 When cool, carefully scrape flesh from the skin and put it in a food processor or blender.
 Discard the skin.

-• Alternatively, you can mash it up with a potato masher or fork, or move it through a strainer.
+• Alternatively, you can mash it up with a potato masher or fork or move it through a strainer.

 Homemade Pumpkin Puree step by step instructions

-Cooked pumpkin puree is best stored in an airtight glass container with a good seal.
+• Cooked pumpkin puree is best stored in an airtight glass container with a good seal.
 To preserve freshness, keep it in the fridge.
-Refrigerated pumpkin puree will last up to 2 weeks.

-Freezing homemade pumpkin is a great way to preserve puree for longer than just while is pumpkin season.
-To freeze pumpkin puree, just put the fresh pumpkin puree in freezer-safe containers or zip-lock plastic bags and store in the freezer.
-Frozen pumpkin puree will last for up to 6 months.
+• To freeze pumpkin puree, just put the fresh puree in freezer-safe containers or zip-lock plastic bags and store it in the freezer.

-To defrost the pumpkin puree, just thaw it overnight in the refrigerator.
+• To defrost the pumpkin puree, just thaw it overnight in the refrigerator.
 Use thawed pumpkin puree within a few days.

 Homemade Pumpkin Puree in a glass jar